Originally written by Vanessa Pike-Russell

 Feeding commercial foods is not recommended.
 The only exceptions are foods that are free of chemicals.
 Land hermit crabs are omnivorous scavengers so they can eat a wide variety of foods.
 All foods should be free of added chemicals, preservatives and table salt.
 Check our list of safe and unsafe foods for hermit crabs and our Going Natural Beginners List for ideas on what you can feed to your hermit crabs.

 A thermometer is used to observe the temperature inside the tank.
 Thermometers come in three main types: the adhesive fish tank style, based on a sticker that changes colour as the temperature at the glass raises; the circular reptile-type thermometers which are based on a coil which contracts or expands; a digital gauge which uses a probe and allows you to measure the temperature at more than one location.
 If you can find traditional laboratory thermometers those can be used also.
 A combination wireless gauge is a simple solution.

 For more on substrate temperatures visit: Substrate temperature V air temperature

 A hygrometer is used to observe the humidity inside the tank.
 Just as with temperature, humidity is very important.
 If the humidity drops and the air is dry, your land hermit crab will have difficulty in breathing through their modified gills.
 Humidity should be near 80% relative humidity.

 This wireless combo unit is a great option for you tank:

-A brackish (between fresh and sea water) solution is recommended for the “Ocean Water” pool within your tank.
+A sea water solution is recommended for the “Ocean Water” pool within your tank.
 Iodized salt, or table salt, should never be used for the ocean water pond.
-You should use a salt mix intended for salt water aquariums.
+You should use a salt mix intended for salt water aquariums and mix according to package directions for fish.
 Fresh water salt is not the same and does not meet the needs of land hermit crabs.

 Extras – Optional extras